 Modularity is computed based only on counts of ties, without considering the nature of their conversations (what the mention is about) ou other qualities of nodes (gender, nationality, language of tweeters, etc.).
 And yet, it clearly identifies specific sub-communities.
 The very numerous, central purple nodes are the OuiShare community: connectors, activists, and others close to the organization especially within Spain.
 The green nodes at the bottom-left are the catalan community, including representatives of local authorities,notably the Barcelona municipality.
 The blue nodes at the bottom are different actors and groups from other parts of Spain.
 The few black nodes on the left are the international OuiShare community, and the sparse orange ones at the top are other international actors.

 This analysis is part of a larger research project, “Sharing Networks“, led by Antonio A. Casilli and myself, and dedicated to the study of the emergence of communities of values and interest at the OuiShare Fest 2016.
 Twitter networks will be combined with other data on networking – including informal networking which we are capturing through a (perhaps old-fashioned, but still useful!) survey.

-The analyses and visualizations above were done with the packages TwitteR and igraph in R; Figure 7 was produced with Gephi.
+The analyses and visualizations above were done with the package TwitteR in R as well as Gephi.